-Variable Description erec Case number generated by Central Registry database Baby: Year of birth Byear bunknown Baby: Fear of birth Baby: Birth date not known ddyear Baby: Date of death (year) dsyear Baby: Date of discovery (year) dayear Mother's date of birth (year) dfyear Father's date of birth (year) used for cases born before 2005 bwconfirm Birth weight confirmed where gestational age outside normal range (see chapter 2.5) gaconfirm Gestational age confirmed where birthweight outside normal range (see chapter 2.5) dobmconfirm Mother's DOB confirmed where outside normal range (see chapter 2.5) death_age Create age at death in days from the baby's date of birth and date of death mult_malf Provisional identification of multiply malformed cases according to EUROCAT's multiple malformation algorithm (see Chapter 3.4) corenon Core data / non core data exported to Central Registry (1 = core only, 2 = core and non- core) tot_malf Total number of valid malformations, non-zero, non-blank and at least one letter and two digits (ICD10) tot_minor Total number of minor malformations (see chapter 3.2) other_in_chapter Total number of malformations in ICD10 (Q Chapter) that are not included in EUROCAT's congenital anomaly subgroups, but are included in the total congenital anomaly case counts out_of_chapter Total number of malformations outside ICD10 (Q Chapter) that are not included in EUROCAT's congenital anomaly subgroups, but are included in the total congenital anomaly case counts birth_type Definitions of stillbirths and spontaneous abortions vary between regions.
+Variable Description erec Case number generated by Central Registry database Byear Baby: Year of birth bunknown Baby: Birth date not known ddyear Baby: Date of death (year) dsyear Baby: Date of discovery (year) · · · · dayear dfugar Mother's date of birth (year) dfyear Father's date of birth (year) used for cases born before 2005 bwconfirm Birth weight confirmed where gestational age outside normal range (see chapter 2.5) gaconfirm Gestational age confirmed where birthweight outside normal range (see chapter 2.5) dobmconfirm Mother's DOB confirmed where outside normal range (see chapter 2.5) death_age Create age at death in days from the baby's date of birth and date of death mult_malf Provisional identification of multiply malformed cases according to EUROCAT's multiple malformation algorithm (see Chapter 3.4) corenon Core data / non core data exported to Central Registry (1 = core only, 2 = core and non- core) tot_malf Total number of valid malformations, non-zero, non-blank and at least one letter and two digits (ICD10) tot minor Total number of minor malformations (see chapter 3.2) other in chapter Total number of malformations in ICD10 (Q Chapter) that are not included in EUROCAT's ' congenital anomaly subgroups, but are included in the total congenital anomaly case counts out_of_chapter Total number of malformations outside ICD10 (Q Chapter) that are not included in EUROCAT's congenital anomaly subgroups, but are included in the total congenital anomaly case counts birth_type Definitions of stillbirths and spontaneous abortions vary between regions.
 This variable recodes birth type according to EUROCAT's specifications: cases with gestational age <20 weeks are re-coded as spontaneous abortions, cases with gestational age >=20 weeks are re-coded as "stillbirths" (irrespective of the local definition of stillbirth/spontaneous abortion). casestatus 0 = Not a EUROCAT case.
-This includes cases with only minor malformations (see Chapter 3.2) 1 - Case with one or more FUROCAT subgroups.
-This includes all cases with an ICD10 and 1 = Case with one or more EUROCAT subgroups.
+This includes cases with only minor malformations (see Chapter 3.2) 1 = Case with one or more EUROCAT subgroups.
 This includes all cases with an ICD10 code specified in EUROCAT's congenital anomaly subgroups (see chapter 3.3) and al1-al108 below.
 2 = Case with ICD10 Q chapter code not allocated to EUROCAT subgroup.
-This includes any case not already classified under casestatus = 0 or 1 with a congenital anomaly ICD10 code (within Q chapter) that is not included in one of EUROCAT's congenital anomaly subgroups 20021.0462 3 = Case with ICD10 code outside Q chapter not allocated to EUROCAT subgroup.
+This includes any case not already classified under casestatus = 0 or 1 with a congenital anomaly ICD10 code (within Q chapter) that is not included in one of EUROCAT's congenital anomaly subgroups 3 = Case with ICD10 code outside Q chapter not allocated to EUROCAT subgroup.
 This includes any case not already classified under casestatus = 0, 1 or 2 with a congenital anomaly code that is outside the ICD10 Q chapter, that is not included in one of EUROCAT's congenital anomaly subgroups. al1 to al108 EUROCAT subgroups: (0 = No, 1 = Yes).
-Based on EUROCAT coding (Chapter 3.3 of this Guide) ,
+Based on EUROCAT coding (Chapter 3.3 of this Guide)